-To help diagnostics start-ups from around the world more rapidly enter the U.S. market, 20/20 GeneSystems, a clinical laboratory testing company based in Rockville, MD, has launched its Clinical Lab Innovation Axcelerator (CLIAx).
+To help diagnostics start-ups from around the world more rapidly enter the U.S. market, 20/20 GeneSystems, a clinical laboratory testing company based in Rockville, MD, has launched an accelerator facility, Clinical Lab Innovation Axcelerator (CLIAx).

 “Establishing and maintaining a compliant CLIA lab can be costly and daunting for young companies, especially those seeking to enter the American market from overseas,” says Jonathan Cohen, 20/20 president and CEO.
 “From leasing facilities to hiring qualified laboratory professionals, purchasing equipment, and running daily operations, it can be a hefty burden.
 These hurdles can limit or delay our nation’s access to some of the most creative and out-of-the-box testing solutions from around the world demonstrated during the pandemic to be in great demand.
 Our unique CLIAx accelerator removes or lowers many of the barriers in the path of these innovators.”